 To get you started, we compiled 25 of Melanie's best design tips to help you create that perfectly fancy living room that looks luxurious and timeless (and only seems expensive).
 Explore some of the most gorgeous living spaces and then try out a few of Melanie's tricks for yourself.

-Hang Large-Scale Art
+Employ Large-Scale Art

-Create a focal point and give your space wow factor by hanging an oversize piece of art by itself on one of your living room walls.
-The look is chic and high impact, with little hassle.
-Keep your eyes peeled at flea markets and thrift stores for large pieces at reasonable prices, or get creative and make your own if you're decorating on a budget.
+Don't forget to keep your eyes peeled at flea markets and thrift stores for large pieces at reasonable prices, or get creative and make your own if you're decorating on a budget.

 Simplify Your Styling

-Camouflage Your Television
+Camouflage the Television

-Nothing brings down the feeling of sophisticated luxury in a space quite like a huge black television placed front and center.
-If fancy mirrors that conceal the TV aren't in your budget, visually minimize the presence of your screen by creating a gallery wall or salon-style art arrangement around it.
-Although it won't entirely disappear, the frame of the television will blend in with the other artwork and distract the eye.
-Plus, with a few thrifty finds, this idea works on any budget.
+Nothing brings down the feeling of luxury quite like a huge black television placed front and center.
+If fancy mirrors that conceal the TV aren't in your budget, try to visually minimize the presence of your screen by creating a gallery wall or salon-style art arrangement around it.
+If you're in need of affordable art, Melanie recommends Tappan Collective, PurePhoto, and Lumas, to name a few.

-Give your living room a custom look by using vintage or antique textiles to make throw pillows or cover small pieces, like seat cushions or upholstered stools.
+Give your living room a custom look by using vintage or antique textiles to make throw pillows or to cover small pieces, like seat cushions or upholstered stools.
 An antique Turkish rug is another simple way to instantly create visual intrigue.

-Incorporate a Sculptural Item
+Add a Sculptural Item

 Prevent your room from becoming a sea of straight lines and circular forms by introducing an element with an interesting shape or unique silhouette.
 A tree-root coffee table or unusual side chair will feel like a piece of art in your living room, adding an unexpected and wholly artistic component to your design (even on a budget).